WhoStoleMyBrain/hordesurivor/PLAN.md

 **Completed:**
 - Added a flow debug overlay (toggle with F1) with quick jumps to each flow state.
  - Added readable status rings for slowed/rooted enemies to improve combat clarity.
+ - Added area name display to the death screen run summary for quick context.
 **Decisions:**
 - Flow debug overlay uses the first `AreaDef` when jumping directly into stage.
  - Status rings reuse skill effect colors (waterjet for slow, roots for snare) for quick recognition.
+ - Run summaries capture the selected area name at stage start for UI display.

 ---